Reedsburg, Wisconsin: Geography

-Reedsburg is located in northern Sauk County, approximately 55 mi northwest of Madison, Wisconsin.
+Reedsburg is located in northern Sauk County, approximately 55 mi northwest of Madison.
 The city sits on the 90th meridian west at (43.533854, -90.002902).
 A pink quartzite marker on Main Street reads 325 feet east of this point lies the 90th meridian.
 The marker was dedicated on October 14, 1963, to designate Reedsburg's unique location.
 It was donated by Whitney Memorials and erected by the Kiwanis Club.

 According to the United States Census Bureau, the city has a total area of 5.93 sqmi, of which 5.83 sqmi is land and 0.10 sqmi is water.
 The Baraboo River flows through the city.

 Lake Virginia is a small lake on the east side of Reedsburg.
 Lake Redstone and Dutch Hollow Lake are 2 reservoirs located in the nearby town of La Valle.
 Babb Creek, Hay Creek, and Copper Creek, tributaries of the Baraboo River, all flow through Reedsburg.
 Babb Creek was named for early settler James W. Babb.
 Hay and Copper Creek were named for the farming and short lived mining industry in Reedsburg.